Rugby boy: Health problems

 Inhalants cause nausea, blurred vision, memory lapse, and loss of motor coordination.
 These effects may be a minor discomfort to the user after inhalation, but permanent damage from inhalants is irreversible.
 Damage to organs such as the liver, kidneys, brain, and heart could be fatal.

 A documentary by Karen Davila showed the effects of inhalant abuse on a person's body.
-One male teenager who served as the subject of the documentary has been addicted to Rugby for five years.
-He started sniffing Rugby due to peer influence.
-His parents knew about his addiction, but as his mother explained, they were unable to dissuade him from inhaling the toxic substance.
-His father resorted to beatings to teach him a lesson, to no avail.
-All his friends are addicts and the money they earn is saved to buy Rugby.
-The boy even turned his addiction into business, buying a bottle of Rugby then selling it in small portions to friends, and the profit enabled him to buy more Rugby.

-In the months they have observed this boy, they captured him at his lowest point.
-With the years of abuse that his body suffered, he could not stand or walk properly, and his body was scrawny.
-When he was taken for a medical exam, doctors found that he had tuberculosis and that his liver and kidneys were not functioning well.
-Through CT Scan, it was found that his brain was smaller than average for his age bracket.
-Doctors said that if he continues his habit, he would either fall into a vegetative state, in a coma, or die.

 The chemical toluene provides the aromatic smell of contact cement and other glue and is the culprit behind the addiction.
 Toluene abusers are exposed to levels above 1000 ppm (parts per million).
 Levels of exposure greater than 600 ppm cause confusion and delirium.
 Inhalant abuse causes permanent damage to the brain and may result in “sudden sniffing death”.
-It can also cause loss of memory, confusion or disorientation, distorted perception of time and distance, hallucinations, nausea, and emesis.
+It can also cause loss of memory, confusion or disorientation, distorted perception of time and distance, hallucinations, nausea, emesis and Psychoorganic syndrome.
 Inhalant abuse leads to muscle cramps and weakness, numbness of limbs, abdominal pains, damage to the central nervous system, kidneys and liver.
 It also produces psychological dependence.
 Once the habit is formed, the dose must be increased gradually to produce the same effect.